Chevrolet: Trinidad and Tobago

 Since the early 1920s, Chevrolet cars and trucks were marketed in this country.
 The Master Deluxe Sedan of the late 1930s was considered to be a pinnacle of luxury.
 All cars sold through the local dealer, Neal and Massey (also franchisee for Vauxhall and Buick), were right-hand-drive, and imported from Canada and Australia.
 Throughout the 1940s and 1950s, GM maintained a market presence with the Bel Air, Impala and Fleetline.
 During the late 1960s and early 1970s, Australian Holden DeVilles badged as Chevrolet Caprices were sold, though a few "Islander" limited edition American Chevrolet Caprices were imported.
 Neal and Massey gave up the GM franchise in 1974 and the brand left the market.

 During the period 1998–2001, Southern Sales Ltd. imported the Chevy Monza and Joy.
 Based on the Opel Corsa platform and assembled in Mexico, these were the cheapest new cars available.
 Poor build quality, unprofessional dealer service, and a limited spare parts supply saw these cars exit the market with only a few units being sold.

 In 2003, the local Renault dealer marketed the Aveo sedan and hatchback, as well as the Optra sedan (a rebadged Suzuki Forenza), with limited success.

 A more intensive marketing campaign by a subsequent Chevrolet dealer, Lifestyle Motors, met with moderately more success.
 The models available were the Chevrolet Colorado (Isuzu D-Max twin), Spark (micro-car based on the Daewoo Matiz), Aveo sedan and hatchback, Optra sedan, hatchback and wagon, the Captiva SUV, and the Epica large saloon.

 In March 2011, the Cruze was added to the lineup and features a 1.8 litre gasoline engine.
 It bridged the gap between Optra and Epica models.

 Once the Optra was phased out, a 1.6 litre Cruze was made available.

 Sport

 Chevrolet enters a variety of cars in sporting events around the world and is particularly well known in NASCAR, IndyCar, and the FIA World Touring Car Championship.

 NASCAR

 Major teams include Hendrick Motorsports, Richard Childress Racing, and Trackhouse Racing Team, who all drive Chevrolet Camaro ZL1 1LE-branded cars.
 Hendrick has twelve championships, Childress has six championships, and former Chevrolet team Stewart–Haas Racing has two.
 Chevrolet is the most successful manufacturer to be involved in NASCAR with thirty-nine manufacturer's titles and the most recorded wins by a manufacturer.
-Previously, the Lumina, Monte Carlo, Impala, and the SS were used in both the NASCAR Cup Series and NASCAR Xfinity Series.
+Previously, the Lumina, Monte Carlo, Impala, and the SS were used in both the NASCAR Cup Series and NASCAR O'Reilly Auto Parts Series.

 Chevrolet teams in the NASCAR Cup Series currently use the Camaro ZL1 1LE, while Xfinity teams run the Camaro SS and NASCAR Craftsman Truck Series organizations race with the Silverado.